anjalivijayan23/AnjaliVijayan/README.md

 ### 🚀 Fun Facts About Me
 🎯 I love working on **real-world datasets**
 📊 I enjoy **storytelling with data**
-🎮 When I'm not analyzing data, you’ll find me **playing chess or gaming**
+🧠 When I'm not analyzing data, you’ll find me **learning and blogging**

 ---